 Whatever the service levels, transit just isn’t that relevant anymore to anyone.
 As I’ve pointed out before, more than 95 percent of American workers live in a household with at least one car, and of the 4.5 percent who don’t, less than half take transit to work, suggesting that transit isn’t even relevant to most people who don’t have cars.

-Never, ever pay any attention to national statistics about transit, because transit works or doesn’t for entirely local reasons.
+Again: National statistics about transit are meaningless, because transit works or doesn’t for entirely local reasons.
 Most Americans don’t live in places where transit works really well — dense cities, mainly — so of course not many Americans use transit.
 This says nothing about transit’s popularity in the places to which it’s suited.

 Did You Know that You Don’t Exist?

-You should also be offended whenever a minority of any kind, including the minority who use transit, is described as not counting as “anyone,” as O’Toole does in the first sentence here.
+You should also be offended whenever a minority of any kind, including the minority who use transit, is described as not counting as “anyone,” as O’Toole does in the first sentence in that last quotation.
 Because most Americans don’t ride transit, O’Toole says, transit isn’t relevant to anyone.
 In case you weren’t offended already, O’Toole hammers it in.

 “It’s not the dream of every bus rider to arrive in a bus that was on time, air conditioned and clean, where a seat was available,” the L.A.
 Times quotes USC civil engineering professor James Moore as saying.
 “It’s the dream of every bus rider to own a car.
 And as soon as they can afford one, that’s the first purchase they’ll make.”